What are carrier oils?

 How Do They Work?

-Common ingredients in moisturizers, lip balms, and other lotions; carrier oils are popular because they are so effective at distributing moisture and healing therapeutic benefits of other ingredients to the skin.
-They can also dilute the effect of essential oils which would otherwise be too potent and irritate the skin or provoke an allergic reaction.
+Common ingredients in moisturizers, lip balms, bath oils and other lotions; carrier oils are popular because they are so effective at distributing moisture and healing therapeutic benefits of other ingredients to the skin.
+Most essential oils have essential fatty acids that provide moisture to our skin.
+They can also dilute essential oils which would otherwise be too potent and irritate the skin or provoke an allergic reaction.
 Carrier oils also help to extend the life of your essential oil by ensuring that not a drop is wasted during application.
 They generally have a mild, nutty aroma.
 If you find your carrier oil has a strong smell, chances are it has gone bad.
 While essential oils cannot go rancid, carrier oils definitely can.
 To keep your oils from going bad, it’s best to store them in tightly sealed dark glass bottles in a cool location.

 Choose a high quality, organic olive oil.
 Extra virgin cold-pressed olive oil carries the most vitamins and nutrients to the skin.
-Some find olive oil too heavy for everyday use on the skin.
+However, some find olive oil too heavy for everyday use on the skin.

 Wonderfully moisturizing, avocado oil is the natural choice for extremely dry skin.
 But because it’s so intense on its own, it’s best to combine it with a milder vegetable oil.
-Try it with lavender essential oil at night to fight insomnia.
-Avocado oil has a pleasant, sweet and nutty scent.
+Try it with lavender essential oil by adding a few drops of it at night to fight insomnia.

 Avocado oil also has a pleasant, sweet, and nutty scent.